 - 1. Attend Flower Show School Course I through IV, and pass all written subject and point scoring examinations. - 2.
 Earn five (5) Blue Ribbon or 90+ credits, or acceptable alternative credit. - 3.
-Judge five (5) NGC Flower Shows - 4.
+Judge five (5) NGC Flower Shows with a minimum of three (3) classes in Horticulture and Design Divisions in a Small-Standard or Standard Flower Show or six (6) classes in a Specialty Show. - 4.
 Complete the Schedule Writing assignment. - 5.
-Complete Form 3 and submit to State Flower Show Schools Chairman at least eight (8) weeks prior to sitting for the Handbook Exam. - .
-6. Take and pass the Handbook Examination.
+Complete Forms 2 and 3 and submit to State Flower Show Schools Chairman at least eight (8) weeks prior to sitting for the Handbook exam. - 6.
+Take and pass the Handbook Examination.